-Verbal conduct such as epithets, derogatory jokes or comments, slurs or unwanted sexual advances, invitations or comments;

-- Visual conduct such as derogatory and/or sexually-oriented e-mails, posters, photography, cartoons, drawings or gestures; - Sexual harassment which includes, but is not limited to, inappropriate conduct which has the purpose or effect of (1) creating an intimidating, hostile, or offensive work or learning environment; (2) unreasonably interfering with an employee's work performance or a student's educational experience; or (3) affecting an individual's educational opportunities. - Physical conduct such as assault, unwanted touching, blocking normal movement or interfering with work because of sex, race or any other protected basis; and - Retaliation for having reported or threatened to report harassment.
+- Verbal conduct such as epithets, derogatory jokes or comments (even when thought to be used collegially), slurs or unwanted sexual advances, invitations or comments; - Visual conduct such as derogatory and/or sexually-oriented e-mails, posters, photography, cartoons, drawings or gestures; - Sexual harassment which includes, but is not limited to, inappropriate conduct which has the purpose or effect of (1) creating an intimidating, hostile, or offensive work or learning environment; (2) unreasonably interfering with an employee's work performance or a student's educational experience; or (3) affecting an individual's educational opportunities. - Physical conduct such as assault, unwanted touching, blocking normal movement or interfering with work because of sex, race or any other protected basis; and - Retaliation for having reported or threatened to report harassment.